Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Problem Formulation and Algorithm Design

-The presented iterative algorithm for solving the original optimization problem \eqref{eq_orig_opti} is summarized as Algorithm 2, which is a block coordinate descent (BCD) algorithm designed to tackle the three subproblems explained in Section \ref{sec:S3}.
-The value $v$ represents the difference of the obtained objective function value between adjacent iterations.
+The presented iterative algorithm for solving the original optimization problem \eqref{eq_orig_opti} is summarized as Algorithm 2, which is two-tier iterative algorithm designed to tackle the three subproblems explained in Section \ref{sec:S3}.
+Specifically, the inner loop is responsible for solving the binary variable, i.e., user association variable, by progressively increase the penalty coefficient, $\widehat{\rho}$. $v$ represents the objective function value obtained after the transformation through the Dinkelbach's algorithm.
 Once $v$ falls below a predefined threshold $\varepsilon$, the proposed algorithm will converge.